strtok/marwood-book/src/stack.md

 # Stack Structure

 Marwood's stack is backed by a Rust `Vec<VCell>`, and the stack pointer `sp` which contains the index of the current top of the stack in the stack vector.
-Operations such as push and pop are provided by the Rust's vector type.
+Operations such as push and pop are backed by the rust Vector's implementation of push and pop.

 ```rust,noplayground
 pub struct Stack {